STAT545-UBC-hw-2018-19/hw01-JasmineLib/README.md

 The other files [STAT545_Gapminder_hw01.md](https://github.com/STAT545-UBC-students/hw01-JasmineLib/blob/master/STAT545_Gapminder_hw01.md) and [STAT545_Gapminder_hw01.Rmd](https://github.com/STAT545-UBC-students/hw01-JasmineLib/blob/master/STAT545_Gapminder_hw01.Rmd) contain an analysis of a small vector dataset that I created, and performed a t-test on.

+Please consider the "updated" files as my homework submission, but feel free to look through the other files as I would love any suggestions on how to improve the code.

 ## About Me!
 I'm a second year MSc Student in [Biochemistry and Molecular Biology](https://biochem.ubc.ca/).
 Briefly, we study translation and use RNA viruses as a model to study unique translation mechanisms.
 I'm excited to be taking this class, so I can do better analyses of my data, as well as start learning skills for future jobs!